 Why Native Plants?

 Wildlife is critical to ecology and human health.
 Native plants provide unmatched habitat value because native flora and fauna have co-evolved with insects, birds and other wildlife for thousands of years.
+We use native plants wherever possible.

 Habitat gardening attracts and supports wildlife by providing food, shelter, water and nesting sites.
 Gardening in this way reflects a more natural, less formal feeling and offers great variety in plant choices.